Armand-Veress/Automated-Theorem-Prover/README.md

 ### 2.1.
 Formal Context and Problem Space

 The application functions as a refutation-based theorem prover.
 It determines whether a specific logical theorem is a logical consequence of a set of given axioms by attempting to find a contradiction. <br>
 The system operates strictly within Propositional Logic (Zero-order logic), **reducing a Boolean Satisfiability Problem (SAT) to an Exact Cover problem**.
-Both SAT and Exact Cover belong to the NP-complete complexity class, meaning the worst-case execution time grows exponentially, bounded by **$O(2^n)$**. <br>
+Since both SAT and Exact Cover belong to the NP-complete complexity class, yhis means the worst-case execution time grows exponentially, bounded by **$O(2^n)$**. <br>
-While the input syntax accepts First-Order Logic quantifiers ($\forall$, $\exists$), the system does not evaluate infinite domains.
-It expands these quantifiers over finite, predefined domains, reducing them to standard propositional logic before execution.
+While the input syntax accepts First-Order Logic quantifiers ($\forall$, $\exists$), the system utilizes Skolemization and dynamic domain instantiation to reduce first-order logic into standard propositional logic before execution.

 ---